MICAELA BOTTARI is a New York based stage and production designer.

-MICAELA BOTTARI is a New York based stage and production designer.
 Her approach to world building is driven by love of character, intention, and experimentation.
 She often works with found and recycled materials, particularly when designing for the stage, and is passionate about breathing new life into otherwise abandoned objects.
+Her work has appeared at the cell theater, The Tank, Edinburgh Fringe Festival, Sundance Film Festival and SXSW.
 Prior to designing, Micaela was a singer and musician with over ten years of performance experience.
 She leans heavily on her understanding of music, movement, and character development in the design process.

 Micaela is an MFA candidate in Theater: Design and Technical Production at Brooklyn College, and holds a Bachelor of Music in Vocal Performance from Westminster Choir College.